dojo/docs/dojox/dtl.rst

 :Authors: Neil Roberts

 The Django Template Language (DTL) uses a system of templates that can be compiled once and rendered indefinitely afterward.
-It uses a simple system of tags and filters.
+Templates consist of simple tags and filters.

 Dojo's implementation of DTL matches Django 0.9, as outlined in